-or every document you publish in Elorus, you have the option of receiving an online payment, through the following procedure:
+For every document you issue in Elorus, you have the option of receiving an online payment, through the following procedure:

-To get started with online payments you need to set “Payment gateways” in Elorus from which you are going to receive money.
-For Elorus, a payment gateway is simply a way to pay documents.
-You can establish as many gateways as you wish through the application so as to have payment alternatives.
+To get started with online payments, you need to set up “Payment gateways” in Elorus.
+For Elorus, a payment gateway is simply a way for your clients to pay off documents.
+You can establish as many gateways as you wish inside the application so as to have payment alternatives.

 Every gateway is directly connected to a payment services provider, to which you need to have an account beforehand.
-At this point, Elorus supports two payment providers:
+At this point, Elorus supports the payment providers below:

 - Braintree - www.braintreepayments.com